knz/knz/README.md

 ### Hi there 👋

 - ⚡ I know things about **compiler construction, language runtime internals, operating systems and databases** (a.k.a. “deep back-end stuff”).
-- 🏣 I currently help the folk at [Cockroach Labs](https://cockroachlabs.com), the creators of [CockroachDB](https://github.com/cockroachdb/cockroach), with leadership things, architecture things, engineering culture and some code janitorial duties.
+- 🏣 I occasionally help the folk at [Cockroach Labs](http://cockroachlabs.com), the creators of [CockroachDB](https://github.com/cockroachdb/cockroach), with leadership things, architecture things, engineering culture and some code janitorial duties.
 - ✨ What I try to do best:
   - seeing the present as it is, and the future as it should be,